kstenerud/safe-encoding/safe64-specification.md

 Encoding
 --------

-Safe64 encodes 6 bits into each character, effectively encoding 3 bytes into every 4 characters, for a total size bloat of 1.33.
+Safe64 encoding uses an alphabet of 64 characters from the single-byte UTF-8 set to represent 6-bit values.
+These characters are grouped together by 4 (forming 24 bits), which can then be used to encode 3 bytes of data per group.
+This multiplies the size of the encoded data by a factor of 1.33.

+    Original: [aaaaaaaa] [bbbbbbbb] [cccccccc]
+    Encoded:  [aaaaaa] [aabbbb] [bbbbcc] [cccccc]

+When there are less than 3 bytes of source data remaining, a partial group is created, with unused bits set to 0:

+    Original: [aaaaaaaa] [bbbbbbbb]
+    Encoded:  [aaaaaa] [aabbbb] [bbbb00]

+    Original: [aaaaaaaa]
+    Encoded:  [aaaaaa] [aa0000]

-Safe64 uses the following alphabet to represent 6-bit values, all of which are safe for known text systems:
+The 6-bit alphabet, chosen for safety in known text systems:

 | Value  | Char | Value  | Char | Value  | Char | Value  | Char |
 | ------ | ---- | ------ | ---- | ------ | ---- | ------ | ---- |